froghouse/PowerBall/README.md

 This is the source code from the article at http://www.cplusplus.com/articles/17Mf92yv/

-Download zip or git clone project then build with make.
+Download zip or git clone project then build with `mkdir build && cd build && cmake .. && make`.

 The project has adopted the GPLv3 license to preserve the public availability of the code.